AaronPlave/common-mapping-client/docs/walkthrough/adding-hurricane-track-vector-layer/extending-the-mapwrappers/rendering-the-storm-track-in-cesium.md

 # Rendering the Storm Track in Cesium

 Rendering a layer in the MapWrapper class is done by calling the `setLayerActive` function.
 That function will attempt to create a new Cesium layer object and add it to the map.
-Following the path of this function for our `handleAs: "vector_kml"` layer, we will come upon the `createVectorLayer` function that creates a [Cesium vector source](https://cesiumjs.org/Cesium/Build/Documentation/DataSource.html?classFilter=datasou) (which is really a promise that resolves to a Cesium map layer).
+Following the path of this function for our `handleAs: "vector_kml"` layer, we will come upon the `createVectorLayer` function that creates a [Cesium vector source](https://cesiumjs.org/Cesium/Build/Documentation/DataSource.html?classFilter=datasou) \(which is really a promise that resolves to a Cesium map layer\).
 For KML layers, Cesium will attempt to use the styles built into the KML by default.
 So we must override `createVectorLayer` to create a modify the styles of the vector layer once it has been loaded.

 All of the following edits shall be made to `utils/MapWrapperCesium.js` unless otherwise noted.

-## Placeholder Stuff
+## Getting Started

 Start by adding the following imports to the top of the file: